 We’ve grown an amazing community in both Philadelphia and Austin

 - Our coworking space in Philly, 1776, sang us “Happy Launch Day” and got us a “Launck Day” cake.
 Yep, “Launck” Day.
-Someone at Whole Foods jotted down the note, took a look at it and said to themselves “Yep, looks about right.”
-We ended up with the following:
+Someone at Whole Foods jotted down the note, took a look at it, and said to themselves “Yep, looks about right.”

 - August 1st is now “Launck Day” in our calendars and will forever be celebrated by our team